unipept/unipept-heatmap/readme.md

+⚠️ This repository has been archived.
+The heatmap visualization (and all of its options) is now fully integrated into the [Unipept Visualizations repository](https://github.com/unipept/unipept-visualizations). ⚠️

 # Unipept heatmap
 This repository contains a standalone version of the Unipept heatmap.
 The heatmap is part of the Unipept visualizations project and will be merged with that repository in the future.